 Board of Directors

 Dr. Susan Mikota is co-founder and Director of Veterinary Programs & Research for Elephant Care International.
-She is also a member of the Asian Elephant Specialist Group.
-She just completed her second book on elephant healthcare (with co-editor Murray Fowler DVM).
+She is a member of the Asian Elephant Specialist Group and a Diplomate of the American College of Animal Welfare (ACAW).
+She co-edited the textbook Biology, Medicine, and Surgery of Elephants (with Murray Fowler DVM).
 She created and maintains the world’s largest elephant bibliographic database on elephant healthcare and with Donald C. Plumb, Pharm D. has published the first elephant formulary.
 Dr. Mikota was awarded a Guggenheim Fellowship for her work with Sumatran elephants. email@example.com

 Hank Hammatt, USA